 Mother Ireland - Edna O’ Brien

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 You must be comfortable at all paces.
-The minimum age for this ride is 8 years.
+The minimum age for this ride is 12 years old.